The Program and The Players:

 Independent Schools.
 We also work in public, Catholic, Episcopalian, Independent and Charter Schools in

 • It is our opinion that the best drug education is not about drugs but about communication.
-As often as possible
+As often as

-we teach with humor, which allows the students to open up and to listen.
+possible we teach with humor, which allows the students to open up and to listen.

-• Our goal is to provide accessible adult role models who will answer students’ questions honestly and factually.
+• Our goal is to provide accessible adult role models who will answer students’ questions honestly and

-deceive them about what drugs may do to them.
+not going to deceive them about what drugs may do to them.

 • We want to put drug myths to rest.
 There are myths from the 60’s about drugs still circulating that need to be